telefonicaid/fiware-orion/test/acceptance/behave/README.md

           | metadatas_type      | "alarm"                             |
           | metadatas_value     | "default"                           |
         ```
-  - if "attr_value" has "timestamp in last minutes" as value is generated a timestamp with N last minutes of current timestamp
+  - if "attr_value" has "timestamp in last minutes=N" as value then a timestamp with N last minutes of current timestamp is generated

   Logs:
   - If don´t want verify the value of something trace in log, use `ignored` as value.